andOlga/umineko-catbox-english/README.md

 This is the recommended method of using the patch.

 To install the game, dump it from your Switch, then place the NSP/XCI file into any of the directories listed under Options -> Settings -> General -> Game Directories (add one if there's none listed).
-To install the patch, [download it](../../releases/latest/download/patch.zip), right-click the game in your game list and choose "Open mods directory".
+To install the patch, [download it](../../releases/latest/download/patch.zip), then choose File -> Open Ryujinx Folder.
 Extract the archive there, preserving the directory structure.

 You may get sound stuttering when playing with the OpenAL sound backend.
 Switch to SoundIO if that happens.